 The Banking Industry

 Banking institutions are not exempt from the DOJ’s scrutiny on the subject of website accessibility.
 Already, banking and financial institutions, such as E*Trade and H&R Block have entered agreements after complaints about the publication of inaccessible websites for people with disabilities.
 In 2014, 12 banks entered into settlement agreements with New York Governor Andrew M. Cuomo to improve accessibility and make their websites accessible for people with disabilities.

-In addition to the lawsuits and settlement agreements of recent past, there has also been a consistent outpouring of demand letters from plaintiff’s crying foul on banking institution’s who have neglected to incorporate accessibility into their banking websites and platforms.
-Most recently, a wave of bank-related legal demand letters have been served to scores of banks of all sizes.
+In addition to the lawsuits and settlement agreements of the recent past, there has also been a consistent outpouring of demand letters from the plaintiff’s crying foul on banking institutions who have neglected to incorporate accessibility into their banking websites and platforms.
+Most recently, a wave of bank-related legal demand letters has been served to scores of banks of all sizes.

 When banks offer their services online they are reaching a broader audience through their website, but they can also be inaccessible to their customers.
 If a bank’s website is not coded properly, it could contain barriers to people with disabilities, leaving them unable to get access to their banking needs online, essentially isolating certain customers, which can lead to a lawsuit as a violation of the Americans with Disabilities Act.

 At AudioEye, we specialize in fixing this problem.
 We break down the barriers to make websites accessible through the integration of our proprietary technology.
 We are here to help by building and retrofitting accessibility into existing website infrastructures and quickly conforming websites to comply with the Americans with Disabilities Act, by conforming to Web Content Accessibility Guidelines (WCAG) 2.0.